Professor of Music

 Joel Pitchon is active as a soloist, concertmaster and chamber music player.
 He has received acclaim for his performances with nationally and internationally renowned ensembles.

 Pitchon studied with Lewis Kaplan, Oscar Shumsky and Joseph Fuchs, and received his degrees from The Juilliard School.
-He has served as the concertmaster of numerous orchestras, including the Orquesta Ciutat de Barcelona (Spain), the New York Virtuosi Chamber Orchestra, the Colorado Music Festival Orchestra, the New Zealand Symphony (guest), the National Arts Centre Orchestra (Ottawa, Canada, guest) and the EOS Orchestra (NY).
+He has served as the concertmaster of numerous orchestras, including the Orquestra Ciutat de Barcelona (Spain), the New York Virtuosi Chamber Orchestra, the Colorado Music Festival Orchestra, the New Zealand Symphony (guest), the National Arts Centre Orchestra (Ottawa, Canada, guest) and the EOS Orchestra (NY).
 He has participated in many concerts in the United States and abroad with the Orpheus Chamber Orchestra and the New York Philharmonic.

 All tracks are recorded in Smith College’s Sweeney Concert Hall.